GrACE: Generation using Associated Code Edits: Experiments Results

-{\em{\textbf{Comparison on unfiltered \cpo test set}:}} The \cpo model does not report results on the unfiltered \cpo dataset.
+\paraheader{Comparison on unfiltered \cpo test set} The \cpo model does not report results on the unfiltered \cpo dataset.
 This is partly because it contains benchmarks that are out of scope for their technique.
-Two such notable benchmarks are: (a) benchmarks that contain {\em{alien insertions}} where the inserted code contains tokens that do not occur in either the associated edits or the current version of the target code snippet, and (b) benchmarks that contain code snippets that cannot be parsed by an underlying parser (this step is important for \cpo to generate the Abstract Syntax Tree (AST)).
-Our technique can handle both these classes of benchmarks.
-We evaluated \davinci on a 5.9K random sample from this test set and obtained a 43.47\% accuracy.
+Two such notable benchmarks are: (a) benchmarks that contain {\em{alien insertions}} where the inserted code contains tokens that do not occur in either the associated edits or the current version of the target code snippet, and (b) benchmarks that contain code snippets that cannot be parsed by an underlying parser (this step is important for \cpo to generate the Abstract Syntax Tree (AST)). \grace can handle both these classes of benchmarks.
+We evaluated \davinci on a 5.9K random sample from this test set and obtained a 43.47\% Exact Match.
 These 5.9K samples did not contain any benchmarks from the filtered set.
 (We used a sample because of the cost of doing inferences using an LLM.)
-Table \ref{tab:c3po-unfiltered-results} shows results of \codetu on the {\em{full}} unfiltered \cpo test set: \codetu had a $57.3\%$ Exact Match using associated edits.
+On the {\em{full}} unfiltered \cpo test set, \codetu has $57.3\%$ Exact Match using \grace and $45.30\%$ without.
 These numbers are lower than those for the filtered \cpo test set.
-This indicates that the unfiltered benchmarks are probably more challenging than the filtered benchmarks, which is at odds with the informal assertions to the contrary in~\cite{c3po}.
+This indicates that the unfiltered benchmarks are more challenging than the filtered benchmarks, which is at odds with the informal assertions to the contrary in~\cite{c3po}.